 array_range(start, end, step)

-The return value is of the BIGINT type.
-The output result contains the start value but does not contain the end value.
+The return value is an array of BIGINT elements.
+The output includes the input start value but excludes the end value.
 If (end - start) / step <= 0, an empty array is returned.

-- The generated array:
+- Generated array:

-(end - start)/step <= 0, an empty array is returned.
-This means that ifendis less than or equal tostart, or if the step lengthstepis zero or negative, the generated array will not contain any valid element.
-In this case, an empty array is returned.
+(end - start)/step <= 0, the function returns an empty array.
+This means that ifendis less than or equal tostart, or if the stepstepis zero or negative, the generated array will have no valid elements, and thus an empty array is returned.

 SELECT array_range(5);